-Whether you want to be the next Opera Diva, Rock Star, Pop Sensation, or Musical Theater Idol you need to understand the basic concepts and skills to make your performance come alive for the audience.
-This article is the start of a series designed as a course to teach singers how to act on stage.
+Whether you want to be the next Opera Diva, Rock Star, Pop Sensation, or Musical Theater Idol, you need to understand the basic concepts and skills to make your performance come alive for the audience.
+This article is the start of a course-style series designed to teach singers how to act on stage.

-What if we exchange “acting” with “communicating” or “Expressing oneself effectively” does that change things for you?
-The reality is there is no way to NOT communicate when we are on stage.
-If you choose to do to nothing with your body then you are communicating something along the lines of either “super nervous uncomfortable performer” or “Super bored disengaged performer”.
-If you want your audience to think and feel something else then it is time you learned how to “act”.
+What if we exchange acting with communicating or “expressing oneself effectively.”
+Does that change things for you?
+The reality is that there is no way to NOT communicate when we are on stage.
+If you choose to do nothing with your body, then you are communicating something along the lines of either “super nervous, uncomfortable performer” or “super bored, disengaged performer.”
+If you want your audience to think and feel something else then it is time you learned how to act.

-Anytime you are on stage you are playing a character.
-Even if you are playing the character of some version of yourself.
-When you are performing each new song you sing is telling a story.
-If you don’t know how to let yourself inhabit the person who would say those words to the emotion that music requires in that person’s world then you will never take your audience beyond the 5 seconds worth of a “wow” moment they might have when they hear your pretty voice.
+Anytime you are on stage, you are playing a character.
+Even if that character is some version of yourself.
+When you are performing, each new song you sing is telling a story.
+If you don’t know how to let yourself inhabit the person who would say those words to the emotion that music requires in that person’s world, then you will never take your audience beyond the 5 seconds worth of a “wow” moment they might have when they hear your pretty voice.

-In straight theater or cinema a lot of time is spent finding the right “timing”.
-If you don’t have the right timing then it won’t work no matter what you do.
-The challenge for singing actors is that for the most part the timing is already determined and often because it is music and has to fit in a certain number of beats per measure the timing by definition isn’t natural.
-Consequently, the challenge is on of making unnatural timing and pitch inflection look organic and natural.
-Yes, acting skills definitely apply and help a ton.
+In straight theater or cinema, a lot of time is spent finding the right “timing”.
+If you don’t have the right timing, then it won’t work no matter what you do.
+The challenge for singing actors is that, for the most part, the timing is already determined.
+This is often because it is music and has to fit in a certain number of beats per measure.
+The timing in music by definition isn’t natural.
+Consequently, the challenge is making unnatural timing and pitch inflection look organic and natural.
+Yes, acting skills definitely apply here and help a ton.
 But there is a skill set unique to the singing actor.
 I have had many students come in to work with me who have had extensive acting training who realize that they just don’t know how to make it come across right when they have to act while singing or just to live music.

 Here are some possible reasons that singing and acting at the same time might be particularly difficult.
-First, because for most people being on stage gets the adrenaline going and when the adrenaline starts pumping our body does weird stuff.
-Second, because our brain functions differently when we sing.
-Third, because when we sing and perform we are asking our mind and body to multi-task more than just about any other human activity.
-Fourth, if we are trying to look natural on stage then we are trying to look like a normal person while doing a not everyday kind of activity.
+First: because for most people being on stage gets the adrenaline going, and when the adrenaline starts pumping our body does weird stuff.
+Second: because our brain functions differently when we sing.
+Third: because when we sing and perform we are asking our mind and body to multitask more than it would with just about any other human activity.
+Fourth: because we are trying to look natural on stage while doing a not everyday kind of activity.

-In this course, we are going to be focusing on Naturalistic acting.
-What I mean by naturalistic is that we are trying to make it look like even though you are singing and on a stage that you are a real person in an imaginary world where singing is a natural part of that world.
+In this course, we are going to be focusing on naturalistic acting.
+What I mean by naturalistic is that we are trying to make it look like even though you are singing and on a stage, that you are a real person in an imaginary world where singing is a natural part of that world.
 Your body language matches the music.
 The music matches the words.
 And your audience forgets that you’re even singing.
-It just becomes an organic way of communicating and storytelling on a higher level.
-By stylized acting or stylized performance, I mean that the performer’s body language does not try to follow normal patterns of every day human behavior.
-Think of it this way, if you stripped away the singing and music and just saw this person using their body in this way in everyday life would you believe it?
+It becomes an organic way of communicating and storytelling on a higher level.
+By stylized acting or stylized performance, I mean that the performer’s body language does not try to follow normal patterns of everyday human behavior.
+Think of it this way: if you stripped away the singing and music and just saw this person using their body in this way in everyday life, would you believe it?
 Would it look authentic and genuine?
-If yes then it is probably Naturalistic acting, if not it is probably stylized.
-Like most things we will talk about, it isn’t as clear cut and black and white as I’m making it sound here.
+If yes, then it is probably naturalistic acting.
+If not, it is probably stylized acting.
+Like most things we will talk about, it isn’t as clear cut or black and white as I’m making it sound here.
 Naturalistic and stylized are extremes of a continuum where most performances fall somewhere in between.

 For more about naturalistic vs. stylized acting:

-The article linked to above talks in terms of film but can be applied to your type of performance.
+The article linked above talks in terms of film, but can be applied to your own type of performance.

 I loved this video a lot.
-And agree that we are looking for Realism rather than Naturalism but for ease of being understood, I will use “naturalistic acting” as being a form of realism though a part of me cringes at that because of this video.
+I agree that we are looking for realism rather than naturalism, but for ease of being understood, I will use the term “naturalistic acting” as being a form of realism (though a part of me cringes at that because of this video).
 “Realistic acting” has a connotation to me that communicates something that I don’t like.
-As they said at the end, as long as we know what we mean then that is what is most important.
-This discussion is more acting 501 though instead of acting 101.
+As they said at the end, as long as we know what we mean, then that is what is most important.
+This discussion is more Acting 501 though instead of Acting 101.

 Why do I have any business talking about this?

-You can read my biography to get an idea of some of my experience.
+You can read my biography to get an idea of some of my experiences, but here’s a brief description.
 I have taught a lot of students with a wide variety of backgrounds and experience for a decent amount of time with results that I am proud of.
-If you are like me though, no matter how amazing someone looks on paper it doesn’t mean they will have what I need.
+If you are like me though, no matter how amazing someone looks on paper, it doesn’t mean that they will have what I need.
 I can be pretty skeptical.
 Experience has taught me that a great performer in a field does not necessarily make them a great teacher in that field.
-Performing and teaching someone to perform are different skills sets.
-Sure, there is overlap but some of the best teachers I have worked with are not the best singers or the best performers themselves BUT they are amazing at helping others progress quickly.
+Performing and teaching someone to perform are different skill sets.
+Sure, there is overlap but some of the best teachers I have worked with are not the best singers or the best performers themselves, BUT they are amazing at helping others progress quickly.
 The tools I am sharing with you in this course have helped every single singer I have worked with that was willing to apply it to progress exponentially.
-Comments like, “I learned more in one class that I have learned in any other acting class!” are common.
-Am I touting my teaching – Nope.
+Comments like, “I learned more in one class than I have learned in any other acting class!” are common.
+Am I touting my teaching?
+Nope.
 I am touting the material though.
-It is exceptional material that has come from world-class teachers.
+It is all exceptional material that has come from world-class teachers.
 See below where I give credit to some of these masters!

 What am I trying to say?
 Don’t take my word for it.
 Try what I am asking you to do.
 Give it 100% for a while and see what it does for you.
 Don’t judge it based on what it feels like as you are performing.
 It might feel strange or unnatural to you when you start because it hasn’t become a habit for you yet.
-Do trust video you take and others reactions as they watch you.
-Ask yourself as you watch videos of yourself applying what we are talking about it your performance is more believable, more engaging, and more enjoyable as an audience member.
+Do trust any videos you take and others’ reaction’s as they watch you.
+Ask yourself as you watch videos of yourself applying what we are talking about in your performance, “Is it more believable, more engaging, and more enjoyable as an audience member this way?”
 Also, give yourself some space and be patient.
-The goal is progress and not to have it perfect immediately.
+The goal is progress, not to have it perfect immediately.
 It will take some work, thought, and effort.
 So as you watch yourself in videos after you performed, look for progress and not perfection.

 Why Record Video Yourself Performing?